 All four varieties of cabbage contain high amounts of water and loads of fiber and antioxidants and are low in sugar, making cabbage a healthy and safe snack to feed your Dragon.

-Potential risks of feeding cabbage to your Bearded Dragon
+Potential Risks of Feeding Cabbage to Your Bearded Dragon

 Even with all the benefits that cabbage can potentially give your lizard, there are risks to be aware of too.
 First, cabbage needs to be cut up into small pieces, as it is slippery and presents a potential choking hazard for your lizard, especially younger Dragons.
-Additionally, while cabbage contains fiber, which is essential for healthy digestion, too much can cause problems like diarrhea, which may lead to more serious issues, like dehydration.
+Additionally, while cabbage contains fiber, which is essential for healthy digestion, too much can cause problems like diarrhea, which may lead to more serious issues, such as dehydration.

 As most Bearded Dragon owners know, these reptiles need to consume more calcium than phosphorus in their daily diet.
-This is because phosphorus binds with calcium, making any calcium unavailable for your Dragon to use.
+Phosphorus binds with calcium, making any calcium unavailable for your Dragon to use.
 The long-term effects of calcium shortage can be devastating and result in bone disease.
 Different types of cabbage, namely Savoy cabbage, have more phosphorus than calcium, making it unsafe for Dragons in large amounts.
 No matter the type of cabbage that you decide to give your Dragon, though, calcium supplementation is essential.

-How to feed cabbage to your Bearded Dragon
+How to Feed Cabbage to Your Bearded Dragon

 Try to find the best quality cabbage that you can, and make sure it is clean and free from mold or pests.
 The cabbage should be fed raw and cut up into bite-sized pieces that your Dragon can easily chew on without potentially choking.
-Stick to the sweet, outer edges of the leaves and avoid the stalks.
+Stick to the sweet, outer edges of the leaves, and avoid the stalks.
 You can even mix the cabbage into your lizard’s regular food.

 Cabbage is a safe and healthy treat to feed to your Bearded Dragon in moderation.
 While this vegetable has a host of nutritional benefits, too much cabbage can cause digestive issues, and certain varieties, like Savoy cabbage, have higher amounts of phosphorus than calcium, making it best to avoid entirely.
-If you want to give your Dragon a cabbage snack, we highly recommend red cabbage, and stick to a few small pieces once or twice a week, just to be safe.
+If you want to give your Dragon a cabbage snack, we highly recommend red cabbage, and you should only give them a few small pieces once or twice a week.

 Featured Image Credit: Pixabay